aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-types/image/_index.md

 ---

-## **Add EMZ Image to Images collection**
+## **Adding EMZ Images to Images Collection**
-Aspose.Slides for .NET provides a facility to embed EMZ file inside a presentation images collection.
-An example is given below that shows how to add EMZ image to images collection.
+Aspose.Slides for .NET allows you to embed EMZ (Windows Compressed Enhanced Metafile) files in a presentation images collection.

+EMZ files are compressed image files commonly used in Microsoft Office programs.
+They typically contain  EMF (Enhanced Metafile) files.
+Normally, you can decompress an EMZ file and get an EMF file from it.

+This sample code shows you how to add an EMZ image to the images collection:

 ``` csharp
 using (Presentation pres = new Presentation())